kgryte/v8-perf/README.md

 ## Tests

-The implemented tests are as follows:
+The implemented tests are as follows...

 #### Timer